awslabs/aws-sdk-swift/reference/0.x/AWSDeviceFarm/DeviceFarmClient.md

 ### `getOfferingStatus(input:completion:)`

 Gets the current status and future status of all offerings purchased by an AWS account.
 The response indicates how many offerings are currently available and the offerings that will be available in the next period.
 The API returns a NotEligible error if the user is not permitted to invoke the operation.
-If you must be able to invoke this operation, contact <a href="mailto:​aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com.
+If you must be able to invoke this operation, contact <aws-devicefarm-support@amazon.com>.

 ``` swift
 public func getOfferingStatus(input: GetOfferingStatusInput, completion: @escaping (ClientRuntime.SdkResult<GetOfferingStatusOutputResponse, GetOfferingStatusOutputError>) -> Void)